githubtraining/reviewing-a-pull-request/responses/04_requiring-changes.md

 Thanks again for all your help on that last pull request.
 Since you are helping me out, I figured I would add some more changes to our project.
 With our powers combined, _anything_ is possible!
 This last change I made doesn't seem to be working, though. :grimacing:

 Sometimes when you are reviewing a pull request, the author might identify that some of the functionality isn't working and needs a helping hand :wave: to solve the problem.
-In other instances, it might "work on their machine" and they won't be aware that it doesn't work in other environments.
-When reviewing a pull request, not only is it important to look :eyes: at the code, but actually testing the code in a `dev` environment can help pinpoint any bugs that you don't catch by just looking at the code.
+In other instances, it might only work in their environment.
+When reviewing a pull request, it's important to both look at, and test the code to pinpoint any bugs or unexpected behavior.

 If you could check out this code for me and tell me what is wrong, that would be fantastic.

-<details><summary>Writing a review</summary>
+### Writing a review

 #### Review the diff